SAP-samples/cloud-integration-pipeline-datastore-extension-ui/CONFIGURATION.md

 cds watch
 ```

-The application will validate that all environment variables are set and log them on startup.
+The application will validate that all environment variables are set on startup and throw an error if any are missing.

 ------------------------------------------------------------------------------------------------------